mattar13/ElectroPhysiology.jl/docs/src/methods.md

 ## ElectroPhysiology Methods

-These methods only become available after
 ```
 using ElectroPhysiology
 ```
-is run.
+These methods become available after this command is run.

 ### Stimulus Protocols